NotAbdelrahmanelsayed/retail-cleaning-modeling/README.md

 * Open `dashboard/retail_analysis.pbix` in Power BI Desktop.
 * Configure Power BI connection using PostgreSQL credentials from `.env`.

-## 5. What I learned
-- Spent alot of time in dbt documentation which deepened my knowled of **DBT's**  limitations and capabilities
-- Learned custom SQL tests.
-- Improved my understanding of data modeling as both a creative and technical discipline.
-- Improved my skills in Docker container managment.
-- Learned to integrate PostgreSQL with Power BI for analytics
-- Built practical skills for creating impactful dashboards with Power BI.
 ---

+## <a name="what-i-learned"></a>📚 What I learned

+* Spent alot of time in dbt documentation which deepened my knowled of **DBT's**  limitations and capabilities
+* Learned custom SQL tests.
+* Improved my understanding of data modeling as both a creative and technical discipline.
+* Improved my skills in Docker container managment.
+* Learned to integrate PostgreSQL with Power BI for analytics
+* Built practical skills for creating impactful dashboards with Power BI.

+---

-## 6. Sources & References 🔗
+## <a name="sources--references"></a>🔗 Sources & References

 ### GitHub Repositories